doncandela/mgah/mgah.md

     As written, this script puts no constraints on the type of GPU that will be allocated or how much memory it will have.
 Here is an [article in the Unity docs](https://docs.unity.rc.umass.edu/documentation/tools/gpus/) with extensive information on the GPUs available on Unity and how to select them.

   - Here we submit the job, then examine its output.
-Note this can be run in any (or no) Conda environment, and if desired on a login node, as the node allocated by `sbatch` is used to run the job:
+Note this can be run in any (or no) Conda environment, and if desired on a login node, as it is the node allocated by `sbatch` that will be used to run the job:

     ```
     try-gputest$ sbatch gputest.sh